 - Write to Kaiser Permanente at: California Service Center Attn: Best Available Evidence P.O.
-Box 232407 San Diego, CA 92193-2407 - Fax it to 1-877-528-8579 - Take it to a Plan Pharmacy or your local Member Services office at a Plan Facility

-When we receive the evidence showing your Cost Share level, we will update our system so that you can pay the correct Cost Share when you get your next prescription at our Plan Pharmacy.
+Box 232407 San Diego, CA 92193-2407 - Fax it to 1-877-528-8579 - Take it to a Plan Pharmacy or your local Member Services office at a Plan Facility correct Cost Share when you get your next prescription at our Plan Pharmacy.
 If you overpay your Cost Share, we will reimburse you.
 Either we will forward a check to you in the amount of your overpayment or we will offset future Cost Share.
 If our Plan Pharmacy hasn't collected a Cost Share from you and is carrying your Cost Share as a debt owed by you, we may make the payment directly to our Plan Pharmacy.
 If a state paid on your behalf, we may make payment directly to the state.
 Please call Member Services if you have questions.